LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ![](img/Intent-manager-customer-experience2.png)

 To train the model, brands need to update the Intent Builder with the orange button.
-Once users click the orange button in Intent Analyzer, they will still need to go into Intent Builder to train and activate the model.
+Once users click the orange button LivePerson's Intent Analyzer, they will still need to go into Intent Builder to train and activate the model.

 ![](img/Intent-manager-customer-experience3.png)

 When you create a new intent, a modal will guide you in the creation of the new intent.
 Currently, you MUST add 20 new utterances for each new intent before you can re-train the domain in Intent Builder.

-In order for a brand user to begin reclassifying utterances via the Intent Analyzer Discovery feature, they must have at least one of the following permissions:
+In order for a brand user to begin reclassifying utterances via LivePerson's Intent Analyzer Discovery feature, they must have at least one of the following permissions:

 Conversation Builder: Administrator
 Conversation Builder: Bot Builder